-In modern banking, especially in international and UK-based transactions, identifiers like IBAN, SWIFT code, and sort code play a crucial role in ensuring money is transferred accurately and securely.
+In modern banking, especially in international and UK-based transactions, identifiers such as IBAN, SWIFT code, and sort code play a crucial role in ensuring that money is transferred accurately and securely.
 Each serves a different purpose depending on whether the payment is domestic or international.

 IBAN (International Bank Account Number)

-An IBAN is used for identifying an individual bank account during international transactions.
+An IBAN is used to identify an individual bank account in international transactions.

 It is mainly required when:

-The IBAN combines your country code, bank details, and account number into a single standardized format.
+The IBAN combines your country code, bank details, and account number into a single standardised format.

 Banks automatically generate an IBAN using your local account details.